trentusus/snowplow-local/README.md

 ## Configuring Iglu Server

-Iglu Server primarily uses sensible defaults with the exception of.
+Iglu Server primarily uses defaults with the exception of:
 `debug` which is set to true to aid in easier debugging (and exposes meta endpoints).
 `patchesAllowed` which allows schemas of the same version to be patched even if they already exist - this tends to be useful in a development context but it something to be avoided in production.